ckiri/dotfiles/README.md

 of my personal development enviroment.
 The dotfiles directory structure is intended be used with GNU Stow.

 **Warning: Don't use the settings if you don't know what they are doing.
-Use at your own risk!**
+Use them at your own risk!**

 ## How to use